jomit/real-time-prediction/README.md

     - Updated the function code with `function\index.js`.
 Make sure to replace the scoring api url.

-- Setup Edge Gateway which is a simple nodejs app.
-For more complex edge requirements we can also use [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway) along with [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub)
+- Setup Edge Gateway `\edgegateway` which is a nodejs app.
+(For more complex edge requirements please use [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway) along with [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub))

     - Rename the `sample-dot-env` file to `.env`